-Limit The Number Of SSH Logins Per User/Group/System - OSTechNix
+Limit The Number Of SSH Logins Per User, Group, System - OSTechNix

 As you see in the above output;

-- First, I SSH into the remote CentOS 8 server as root user via SSH and connection was successfully established.
+- First, I SSH into the remote CentOS 8 server as

-- Then, I opened a new tab and SSH into the same server as normal user “ostechnix” and the connection was successful.
+- Then, I opened a new tab and SSH into the same server as regular user "ostechnix" and the connection was also successful.

 In this example, we restricted the total number of active SSH sessions for a user or group or all users in the system.
 It is also possible to limit the SSH sessions per system-basis.
 For example - we can allow only one SSH login from a system, not per the user or group.

-Limit total number of SSH session Per System
+Limit Total Number Of SSH Session Per System

 To limit the total number of active SSH connections per system, add the following line in /etc/security/limits.conf file: